http-hil/pieces/DAILY_SCRAPE_SETUP.md

 ## Monitoring

-The auto-scrape page (`/auto-scrape`) provides a UI to monitor the status of scraping jobs.
+The scrape-auto page (`/scrape-auto`) provides a UI to monitor the status of scraping jobs.
 You can:

 1. View the progress of the current job
 2. See which collections have been processed